promisegrid/grid-poc/x/dispatcher/paul.md

    functional DAG edits and promise assertions, and what additional clarifications or acceptance criteria should we incorporate to help bridge technical requirements with stakeholder expectations?

+## Guiding Questions for Next Phase

+To advance our discussion, please consider:

+- Suggesting concrete integration steps to reconcile differing proposals.